Nearos/class_c_compiler/README.md

   * Jacob MAI (username: mpeng5)
   * Jonathan VAN DER CRUYSSE (username: jvande50)

 Next, you will have to clone the forked repository to your local machine.
+You can clone the repository using either HTTPS or SSH.
+Using SSH is more secure, but requires
+[uploading a private key to GitLab](https://docs.gitlab.com/ee/ssh/).
+HTTPS is less secure but simpler as it only requires you to enter your CS account username and password.
+If in doubt, HTTPS is sufficient.

-In order to clone the repository you should launch a terminal and type:
+In order to clone the repository via SSH you should ensure that you've uploaded a private key to GitLab, launch a terminal, and type:

 ```
 $ git clone git@gitlab.cs.mcgill.ca:XXXXXXXX/comp520-coursework-w2021.git